alhasapi/Razzi/README.md

 # Razzi

-## Razzi is an experimental compiler-interpreted for the BrainFck language which compiles to an untyped lambda calculus written in Haskell.
+Razzi is an experimental compiler-interpreted for the BrainFck language which compiles to an untyped lambda calculus written in Haskell.

+## Goals:
 - Given the fact that BF and the lambda calculus are turing complete
 - every program written in BF can be written in LC.
 From this follows that
 - there must be a program which map every LC program into BF and vice-vesa.